 King Georges Road Interchange Upgrade

-- Construction commenced in July 2015 on the interchange upgrade and was opened to traffic in December 2016.
+- Construction commenced in July 2015 on the interchange upgrade, which opened to traffic in December 2016.

 - On 11 May 2015, a construction contract was awarded to Fulton Hogan Construction for the upgrade.